LordDemonos/Quarm.Guide/wiki/installing-the-game.md

 1. To download Zeal, visit the project's GitHub repository at and navigate to the '[Releases](https://github.com/iamclint/Zeal/releases)' section.
 You'll find the latest version available for download in a file named `zeal.zip`.
 Ensure that you have previously excluded your TAKP folder from virus scans, as discussed in the previous step.
 Click on _Assets_ to expand and reveal the files underneath.
 Right click the `zeal.v#####.zip` link and select Save Link As..., and save the file to your TAKP folder.
 2. If you encounter any difficulties downloading the file, consider using an alternative browser such as Edge or Firefox.
 Alternatively, if you're using Chrome and experiencing issues, you may need to force the download by following the instructions [here](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/This-file-is-dangerous-so-Chrome-has-blocked-it-message-received-when-downloading-ZIP-files-from-BIM-360-Team.html).
 3. Once downloaded, extract the contents of the zip file directly into the root directory of your TAKP folder.
 Make sure you see `zeal.asi` and `zeal.pdb` in your TAKP folder and if you encounter any trouble, your first step is to make sure `zeal.asi` is still in your TAKP folder.
-4. Log into the game and type `/zeal version` to show the version number. `/help zeal` will output the command list.

 ### UI Files for Zeal

+Additionally, Zeal includes several other UI files that enhance its functionality.
+These are contained within the `uifiles` folder within the `zeal.zip` file and are placed within your `\TAKPv22\uifiles\` folder:

+  - `targetrings` folder
+  - `EQUI.xml`
+  - `EQUI_GuildManagementWnd.xml`
+  - `EQUI_OptionsWindow.xml`
+  - `EQUI_ZealOptions.xml`

-Zeal comes prepackaged with `EQUI_OptionsWindow.xml` containing modifications to display new sliders and feature options found within Zeal.
-When extracting `zeal.zip` to your TAKP folder, place this file in your `/uifiles/default/` folder (or whichever UI folder you have set in your `eqclient.ini`).
+Move these files to your active UI folder (e.g., `/uifiles/default/` or whichever UI folder you have set in your `eqclient.ini`):
+     1. Hold Ctrl and left-click each file/folder to select them
+     2. Right-click and choose "Cut"
+     3. Navigate to your active UI folder
+     4. Right-click in the folder and choose "Paste"

 ![ChangeButton_ZealOptions](./assets/images/step4/ChangeButton_ZealOptions.png)